 Historical Places to in See Istanbul

 Istanbul; A time travel between the past and today with its walls, mosques, palaces and museums.
 Wouldn't you like to go to Istanbul on this journey?
-Cab Istanbul offers special services for you to experience this nostalgia.
+We offer special services for you to experience this nostalgia.

-Each corner of the city is full of sections of historical events, the old name of the city of Constantinople, local and foreign tourists meet at heart of historical places.
-We know people spend a lot of time and money to see this great city istanbul !!
+Each corner of the city is full of sections of historical events, the old name of the city was Constantinople, local and foreign tourists meet at heart of historical places.
+We know people spend a lot of time and money to see this magnifcent istanbul !!
 Is it worth ? you decide it !!

 Ottoman and Roman traces can be seen on the street.
-Naziki Tekke Ottoman, Roman Cistern The most important representatives of the traces of the Romans.
+Naziki Tekke Ottoman, Roman Cistern, the important representatives of the traces of the Romans.
 Following renovation at the end of the 20th century, the street is now used as a hostel.
 Sogukcesme Street also features a hotel and a restaurant serving French and Turkish cuisine.

-Suleymaniye Mosque was built between 1551-1558 upon the request of Kanuni Sultan Suleyman the Architect Sinan in the Suleymaniye district of Eminonu district of Istanbul.
+Suleymaniye Mosque was built between 1551-1558 upon the request of Kanuni Sultan Suleyman (Magnificent Suleiman) the Architect Sinan in the Suleymaniye district of Eminonu region of Istanbul.
 Mimar Sinan's 85 years old work is known as a master work.

-There are libraries, Turkish baths, madrasah, shops and graves around Suleymaniye Mosque.
+There are libraries, Turkish baths, madrasah (school), shops and graves around Suleymaniye Mosque.
 Together with the Suleymaniye Mosque, each is a part of the Suleymaniye Complex.
-Suleymaniye Mosque is one of the most important works and examples of Ottoman architecture.
-There is no single crack on the Suleymaniye Mosque, despite the fact that there have been earthquakes in Istanbul for centuries
+Suleymanie Mosque is one of the most important works and examples of Ottoman architecture.
+There is no single crack on the mosque, despite the fact that there have been earthquakes in Istanbul for centuries

-Chora is the Turkish word for the word Kariye, which means old rural in ancient of Greek.
-It is known that there was a chapel outside the city walls before the city walls built in the 5th century BC.
+Chora Museum, is the Turkish word for the word Kariye, which means old rural in ancient of Greek.
+It is known that there was a chapel outside the city walls before the city walls built in the 5th century.
 Since it was near the Blakhernai Palace during the Kommenos period, the church was used as a palace chapel in important religious ceremonies.

 Andronikos (1282- 1328), the church was repaired by Theodoros Metokhites (1313), the minister of treasury of the palace.
 Mosaics and frescoes in Chora are the best examples of the last period of Byzantine painting.
 The depth and movement of these mosaics and frescoes are given in terms of movement and plastic values.
 Chora was used as a church after the conquest of Istanbul in 1453 and converted into a mosque by Vezir Hadim Ali Pasha in 1511.